 Some of Grant Wood’s most well-known paintings depict Midwesterners wielding metal tools, from plows to garden hoes to, of course, pitchforks.
 Less known is that Wood worked with metal himself.
-As a child, he served as an apprentice at a Cedar Rapids metal shop, and was later commissioned by a number of local homeowners and businesses to create metal artwork, including corn-themed hotel fixtures.
+As a child, he served as an apprentice at a Cedar Rapids metal shop, and was later commissioned by a number of local homeowners and businesses to create metal artwork; one client, for instance, tasked Wood with creating corn-themed hotel fixtures.

-Wood’s metalwork — including a corny chandelier — will be among dozens of rarely seen Wood pieces featured in the Cedar Rapids Museum of Art’s newest exhibit, Grant Wood Revealed, open now through May 16, 2021.
+Grant Wood’s metalwork — including a corny chandelier — will be among dozens of rarely seen Wood pieces featured in the Cedar Rapids Museum of Art’s newest exhibit, Grant Wood Revealed, open now through Sept.
+5, 2021.
 The exhibit is part of the museum’s year-long celebration of Iowa’s 175th anniversary.
 (President James K. Polk signed Iowa statehood into law on Dec.
 28, 1846.)

 Rural life, particularly in Iowa, was a seemingly endless source of inspiration for Grant Wood (1891-1942), a longtime Cedar Rapidian, University of Iowa art professor and lifelong Iowan (despite spending much of the ’20s traveling Europe).
 As one of the most famous artists in American history and certainly Iowa history, it’s no surprise that the CRMA would become a collector of Wood’s works and maintain a permanent Grant Wood gallery.
 But Grant Wood Revealed marks a departure from their typical Wood offerings, according to the museum.